 Although many buyers confuse Nubuck and Suede because both types of leather have a soft feel.
 They are quite different since Nubuck is polished with sandpaper on the outer side of the skin.
 However, Suede is basically polished in the inner layer of the skin which makes Nubuck more durable than Suede.

 Made from Top-Grain cow leather, Nubuck leather is mostly soft but has a strong, texture.
 Nevertheless, the Nubuck surface might have a pattern applied or embossed to it for a more unique design.
-For instance, it can be from random patterns, simulated grain, geometric pattern or a particular design from a specific brand.
+For instance, it can be from random patterns, simulated grain, geometric patterns, or a particular design from a specific brand.
 Still, you can still choose embossed Nubuck leather which is available in different colors.

 What is Nubuck?